massimo-nazaria/bash-textgen/README.md

 ## QUICK START

-Let's generate some prose by training our model using [_Moby-Dick_](https://gutenberg.org/ebooks/15) as text corpus.
+Let's generate some prose by training our model using [_Moby Dick_](https://gutenberg.org/ebooks/15) as text corpus.

 ### 1. Get the `bash-textgen/` folder and enter it